What is Project Cost?

 The process of estimation of project cost varies from one corporation to another.
 Some big companies may have specific policies for project cost estimation.
 Elsewhere, it may depend upon the expertise and choice of the project manager in charge.
 Let us have a look at the key techniques for the estimation of project costs.

-This method first identifies the cost per unit of items that the managers will need in the project.
-We then multiply this unit cost with the total number of units that were consumed in similar other previous projects.
+This method first identifies the cost per unit of items the managers will need in the project.
+We then multiply this unit cost by the total number of units consumed in similar other previous projects.
 We will also find out the hourly rate of human resources and multiply it with the man-hours taken up in similar other previous projects.
-The managers will then make use of algorithms and equations to scale the historical cost to the current project in hand.
+The managers will then use algorithms and equations to scale the historical cost to the current project in hand.

-In this estimation technique, we break down a project into many smaller components.
+This estimation technique breaks down a project into many smaller components.
 The managers will then make a cost estimate for each of these smaller parts.
-This approach magnifies each process, task, or part of a project, which helps to prepare an accurate estimation of the project cost.
+This approach magnifies each process, task, or part of a project, which helps to accurately estimate the project cost.